weecology/sad-comparison/chapter1.md

 # Methods
 ###Data, (from White et al 2012, minus the broken Gentry site 102 or something like that).
+I used the data from White et al. 2012 for the analyses, but removed site 102 from the Gentry data set, due to a previously unidentified flaw in that site (one species had a decimal rather than integer abundance).
+Total number of communities, four taxonomic groups over six large datasets.

+####BBS
+The North American Breeding Bird Survey (BBS) is a publicly available dataset, etc. etc.  available <link to BBS data> (citation).
+Number of sites.
+####CBC
+The Christmas Bird Count (CBC) is conducted by volunteers, etc. not publicly available, MOU, (citation).
+Number of sites.
+####Gentry
+The something Gentry tree data (Gentry) information about Gentry data (citation).
+Number of sites.
+####FIA
+The Forest Inventory Analysis (FIA) information, etc. (citation).
+Number of sites.
+####MCDB
+The Mammal Community Database (MCDB) publicly available at Ecological Archives <link> (Ernest et al. ).
+Number of sites.
+####NABA
+The North American Butterfly Association data (NABA) is conducted by volunteers, details, not publicly available, MOU, (citation).
+Number of sites.

 ###Likelihood based statistical comparison (White et al 2008, Edwards et al 2007, 2008)